RecentNews_Bikers_Rail Trail.1

 From Rails to Trails

-Rail trail ribbon cutting on trail.
-1After less than two and a half years of development, the 13.5-mile Thermal Belt Rail Trail is now officially open.
+Rail Trail ribbon cutting on trail.1After less than two and a half years of development, the 13.5-mile Thermal Belt Rail Trail is now officially open.
 By converting an abandoned rail corridor into a public multiuse trail, multiple communities throughout Rutherford County – including Spindale, Rutherfordton, Ruth, Forest City, and Gilkey – are now connected.

-Rail trail bike station.
-1“This project reflects the highest level of intergovernmental cooperation that McGill has ever seen,” said Keith Webb, PE, Principal at McGill Associates (McGill).
+Rail Trail bike station.1“This project reflects the highest level of intergovernmental cooperation that McGill has ever seen,” said Keith Webb, PE, Principal at McGill Associates (McGill).
 In 2017, McGill was hired to prepare a master plan for the Thermal Belt Rail Trail project, and Webb was designated as the project engineer.
 Through public outreach and participation, steering committee guidance, and careful review of existing planning documents, our team created facility and programming goals.
 From this information, we designed a master plan that created a linear park for the growing population of the Rail Trail Partners.

 “It is unusual to see five units of governments set aside their individual agendas or past differences and look to the future to a project that will benefit each community, enhance tourism, encourage economic growth, and provide health benefits for the entire area,” said Webb.
 “Each of the trail partners had a dream to see the trail become a success and believed in its benefits.”